 \section{Conclusions}

-In this paper we have described the design, manufacturing and testing of the feedhorn-switch system of the QUBIC technological demonstrator (TD), which will demonstrate the concept of bolometric interferometry by observing the polarized microwave sky from the high-altitude Alto Chorillo site in Argentina.
-The TD is the precursor of the QUBIC Full Instrument (FI), that will measure the CMB polarization from the same site.
+In this paper we have described the design, manufacturing and testing of the feed-horn-switch system of the QUBIC technological demonstrator (TD), which will demonstrate the concept of bolometric interferometry by observing the polarized microwave sky from the high-altitude Alto Chorillo site in Argentina.
+The TD is the precursor of the QUBIC full instrument (FI), that will measure the CMB polarization from the same site.

-The TD horn-switch system is composed by a square array of 64 back-to-back corrugated feedhorns interspersed by 64 mechanical switches that can open and close the connecting circular waveguides.
-We designed the horns to allow the propagation of two wide bands centered at 150 and 220\,GHz, and manufactured them in platelets that were drilled with a combination of photo-chemical etching (inner, 0.3\,mm plates) and mechanical milling (outer, 3\,mm and 6\,mm flanges).
+The TD horn-switch system is composed by a square array of 64 back-to-back corrugated feed-horns interspersed by 64 mechanical switches that can open and close the connecting circular \newb{waveguides}.
+We designed the horns to allow the operation within two wide bands centered at 150 and 220\,GHz, and manufactured them in platelets that were drilled with a combination of photo-chemical etching (inner, 0.3\,mm plates) and mechanical milling (outer, 3\,mm and 6\,mm flanges).

 We fully characterized the mechanical profile of all horns and found that the hole diameters of the inner plates were, on average, larger than the expected tolerance.
-The cause was the etching time that was not properly controlled during the process.
+The reason was the etching time that was not properly controlled during the process.
 We eliminated this problem in the full instrument (FI) horns and found that this out-of-spec was not critical for the objectives of the TD.

-The measured electromagnetic performance agrees with simulations.
-In particular we obtained a return loss around $-$20\,dB up to 230\,GHz and beam patterns agreeing with simulations down to $-$30\,dB.
+\newc{The measured electromagnetic performance agrees with simulations.
+In particular we obtained a return loss around $-$20\,dB up to 230\,GHz and beam patterns in agreement with single-mode simulations down to $-$30\,dB.}